11 Lesser Known Rules to Learn for Your First Time Backpacking

 When it comes to going backpacking, all of the rules, tips, tricks, and hacks can feel totally overwhelming, and I get that.
 If you’re a first-time backpacker it’s always a challenge to remember the nuances of the core Leave No Trace principles, how to protect yourself from unwanted wildlife encounters, and how to pack everything in its proper place.

 But fear not, I’m here to give you a little insight into some of the more advanced backpacking tips to keep in mind for your first backpacking trip.
 Let’s just say these tips are some of the most easily-forgotten, but still very important things to remember as you prepare to hit the trails for your overnight adventures.
-So let’s dive into the 11 lesser-known rules to learn for your first time backpacking… things that even us experts can forget sometimes.

 Note: This post may contain affiliate links.